Karthikr32/bookmyride/README.md

 Additional operations like cancellation remain possible, but only when the booking has not yet reached the confirmed state.
 This workflow ensures predictable outcomes for both users and the system, preventing invalid transitions, expired operations, or seat conflicts during high-traffic scenarios.

 ### 📌 Core Design Principles

-**Deterministic Progression**

-The booking process always unfolds in the same order.
+- **Deterministic Progression** — The booking process always unfolds in the same order.
 No step can be skipped, repeated incorrectly, or executed out of turn.
 This prevents incomplete or inconsistent reservations.

-**State-Based Permissions**

-Each action is allowed only when the booking’s status and payment state match the required conditions.
+- **State-Based Permissions** — Each action is allowed only when the booking’s status and payment state match the required conditions.
 For example:
   - Editing is allowed only when the booking is **PENDING & UNPAID**.
   - Confirmation is allowed only when the booking is **PROCESSING & PENDING**.
   - Cancellation is allowed only until confirmation.

-**Immediate Seat Locking**

-Seats are deducted the moment a booking is started.
+- **Immediate Seat Locking** — Seats are deducted the moment a booking is started.
 This ensures accurate availability even during simultaneous booking attempts.
 Optimistic locking is used to detect and gracefully handle conflicts when multiple users select the last remaining seats.

-**Automatic Expiry Enforcement**

-Every booking includes an expiration timestamp (`bookingExpiresAt`).
+- **Automatic Expiry Enforcement** — Every booking includes an expiration timestamp (`bookingExpiresAt`).
 Once expired, the booking is invalidated automatically, seat locks are released, and further operations are blocked.
 This prevents abandoned bookings from holding seats indefinitely.

 ### Start Booking

-**Endpoint:** **POST** `/public/bookings`
+#### Endpoint: POST `/public/bookings`
 This is the entry point to the booking lifecycle.
 When a user initiates a booking:
 - Input validation is performed (mobile, seat count, date format, etc.)
 - The bus is verified for existence